ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 You will need to install python on your development computer.
 ArPiRobot robots currently use Python `3.11`.
 It is recommended to install the same python version, or a newer version, on your development computer.

+Why does the python version matter?
+The version of python on your computer will be used by error checking tools (specifically `pyright`) to detect errors in your code.
+These tools are configured to detect errors for python `3.11`.
+However, this may not work reliably if your python is older than `3.11` and error checking may not work properly.

 ??? info "Windows Install Instructions"
     1. Search for "Powershell" in the start menu and open "Windows Powershell"